-Accessory settings menu is shown only if the phone is or has been connected to one of the following accessories: headsets HDB-4 or HDS-3, handsfree unit CARK126, or mobile inductive loopset LPS-4.
+This menu is shown only if the phone is or has been connected to a compatible headset or loopset.

 Press Menu, and select Settings and Accessory settings.
-You can select Headset, Handsfree or Loopset if the corresponding accessory is or has been connected to the phone.
+You can select Headset or Loopset if the corresponding accessory is or has been connected to the phone.

 - Select Default profile to select the profile you want to be automatically activated when you connect the selected accessory.
 You can select another profile while the accessory is connected. - Select Automatic answer to set the phone to answer an incoming call automatically after five seconds.
-If the Incoming call alert is set to Beep once or Off, automatic answer will not be in use. - Select Lights to set the lights permanently On.
-Select Automatic to set the lights on for 15 seconds after a keypress.
-The Lights option is available only when Handsfree is selected.
+If the Incoming call alert is set to Beep once or Off, automatic answer will not be in use.